Mating

 In biology, mating is the pairing of either opposite-sex or hermaphroditic organisms for the purposes of sexual reproduction.
 Fertilization is the fusion of two gametes.
 Copulation is the union of the sex organs of two sexually reproducing animals for insemination and subsequent internal fertilization.
-Mating may also lead to external fertilization, as seen in amphibians, fishes and plants.
+Mating may also lead to external fertilization, as seen in amphibians, bony fishes and plants.
 For most species, mating is between two individuals of opposite sexes.
 However, for some hermaphroditic species, copulation is not required because the parent organism is capable of self-fertilization (autogamy); for example, banana slugs.

 The term mating is also applied to related processes in bacteria, archaea and viruses.
 Mating in these cases involves the pairing of individuals, accompanied by the pairing of their homologous chromosomes and then exchange of genomic information leading to formation of recombinant progeny (see mating systems).

 Animals

 For animals, mating strategies include random mating, disassortative mating, assortative mating, or a mating pool.
 In some birds, it includes behaviors such as nest-building and feeding offspring.
 The human practice of mating and artificially inseminating domesticated animals is part of animal husbandry.

 In some terrestrial arthropods, including insects representing basal (primitive) phylogenetic clades, the male deposits spermatozoa on the substrate, sometimes stored within a special structure.
 Courtship involves inducing the female to take up the sperm package into her genital opening without actual copulation.
 Courtship is often facilitated through forming groups, called leks, in flies and many other insects.
 For example, male Tokunagayusurika akamusi forms swarms dancing in the air to attract females.
 In groups such as dragonflies and many spiders, males extrude sperm into secondary copulatory structures removed from their genital opening, which are then used to inseminate the female (in dragonflies, it is a set of modified sternites on the second abdominal segment; in spiders, it is the male pedipalps).
 In advanced groups of insects, the male uses its aedeagus, a structure formed from the terminal segments of the abdomen, to deposit sperm directly (though sometimes in a capsule called a "spermatophore") into the female's reproductive tract.

 Other animals reproduce sexually with external fertilization, including many basal vertebrates.
-Vertebrates (such as reptiles, some fish, and most birds) reproduce with internal fertilization through cloacal copulation (see also hemipenis), while mammals copulate vaginally.
+Vertebrates reproduce with internal fertilization through cloacal copulation (in reptiles, some fish, and most birds) or penile-vaginal penetration and ejaculation of semen (in mammals).

-In domesticated animals there are various type of mating methods being employed to mate animals like Pen Mating (when female is moved to the desired male into a pen) or paddock mating (where one male is let loose in the paddock with several females).
+In domesticated animals, there are various type of mating methods being employed to mate animals like pen mating (when female is moved to the desired male into a pen) or paddock mating (where one male is let loose in the paddock with several females).